 Upper East Side/Upper West Side

 10. Peruse the myriad of exhibits at The Metropolitan Museum of Art, also known as simply the MET.
+There’s 17 curatorial collections featuring over 2 million works of art from ancient Egypt to the modern day!
 Don’t miss the rooftop terrace for views of NYC. ✓

 11. Sip a matcha latte or cold brew coffee and light lunch (smashed avocado toast perhaps) inside a church at Bluestone Lane Upper East Side Cafe, an Australian-inspired coffee shop